top of page

 North Gore Avenue and the Missouri Pacific Railroad tracks formed the original intersection of Webster Groves, the nucleus of the commuter and commercial facilities from which the community grew.
 Buildings in Old Webster are predominantly one- and two-story brick buildings dating from the 1880's through the 1920's.
 The oldest commercial buildings are on Gore near the railroad tracks -- Italianate and Victorian Vernacular with cast iron fronts.
 Lockwood Avenue was originally lined with fine, frame mansions, all the way east to Old Orchard, but those properties became commercial in the 1920's after the Webster Groves Zoning Ordinance prohibited commercial growth in areas not already commercial.

-In 1860 John Marshall laid out a subdivision of almost 280 acres, the southwest part of his property, around the railroad stop, a wooden platform, and he called it Webster (after the Webster College for Boys).
+The depot name changed from Webster College to Webster.
 The name was changed a few years later to Webster Groves because the Postal Service already had another town in Missouri called Webster.
 In 1861 Charles Connon, from Scotland, bought four lots from Marshall and established Connon Floral Co., the first greenhouses and wholesale florist company in the St. Louis area.
 In 1864 Connon’s brother-in-law, Augustus Moody, bought a lot by the railroad tracks and built a large frame grocery and dry goods store attached to his house.
 It served as the post office until Augustus Moody was hit and killed by a train in 1872.

 In 1865, Henry Prehn bought the northwest corner of Gore and the Pacific railroad tracks where he built a frame house for his large family and a grocery and dry goods store that handled a little bit of everything.
 Some time in the 1860s a board and batten railroad station was built at Gore Avenue on the north side of the tracks next to Prehn’s.
 The intersection of North Gore and the railroad tracks was becoming the nucleus of a commercial district, the heart of Webster Groves.